Federal College Work-Study (FWS):

 Employment on campus while attending as a CCM student.Â In some cases, employment can be at off-campus non-profit organizations.

-Eligible students are those who are enrolled at CCM at least half time.Â Note: Summer student employees need not be attending in the summer but must be registered for at least six credits for the following fall.Â Â Students on F-1 visas must be enrolled full time for campus student employment.
+Eligible students are those who are enrolled at CCM at least half time.Â Note: Summer student employees need not be attending in the summer but must be registered for at least six credits for the following fall.Â Â Students on F-1 visas must be enrolled full time for “campus” student employment only (not FWS).

 - TO APPLY